-It is also a drama depicting a woman who fights for the liberty and tries to live as a working woman at the time when women had neither suffrage nor free choice in marriage and employment.
-As a symbol of this theme, pioneering Japanese feminist Hiratsuka Raichō’s text – “In the beginning, woman was truly the sun.
-An authentic person.
-Now she is the moon, a wan and sickly moon, dependent on another, reflecting another’s brilliance.” (published in the magazine “Bluestocking/Seitō” in 1911) – is quoted within the story.
+It is also a story about a girl who fights for the liberty and tries to live as a working woman at the time when women had neither suffrage nor free choice in marriage and employment.
+As a symbol of this theme, the following text written by pioneering Japanese feminist Hiratsuka Raichō is quoted within the story.

-In Japan, it won the 1977 Kodansha Manga Award for Shōjo, and it became a popular series also known for its TV anime series (1978-1979), TV dramas and live-action film (1987).
-The books have sold a total of over twelve million copies in Japan.
+In Japan, the manga won the 1977 Kodansha Manga Award for Shōjo, and it became a popular series also known for its TV anime series (1978-1979), stage dramas, Takarazuka Revues, TV dramas and live-action film (1987).
+The manga books have sold a total of over twelve million copies in Japan.

 Benio resists being forced to marry Shinobu at first, but Benio and Shinobu become attracted to each other.

-Benio starts doing a domestic training at Shinobu’s home, but Shinobu goes to war in Siberia, and he goes missing there.
+Benio starts doing a domestic training at Shinobu’s house, but Shinobu goes to war in Siberia, and he goes missing there.

 Benio starts working as a journalist in a book publishing company.
 Then, she goes to Manchuria to check whether the information that Shinobu deserted from the army and became a mounted bandit in Manchuria is true or not.

-Benio returns home without any clues about Shinobu.
+Benio returns to Japan without any clues about Shinobu.

 In Tokyo, Benio meets Marquis Sasha Mikhaylov, an aristocrat exiled from Russia.
-Benio thinks he might be Shinobu because he looks almost exactly like Shinobu, but she is shocked that he knows nothing about her.
+Benio thinks Sasha might be Shinobu because he looks almost exactly like Shinobu, but she is shocked that Sasha knows nothing about her.

 Being comforted by Tosei Aoe, the head editor of the publishing company for which she works, Benio wavers violently between Sasha and Tosei.